TL;DR—IoT Monetization Strategy at a Glance

 In the era when data is considered the most useful business asset, industries that create, collect, and structurize it can be considered a true goldmine.

-Apart from meeting end users’ needs and bringing revenue streams to the producing company, IoT devices capture zettabytes of data that can’t be extracted any other way.
-This data presents exceptional value for third-party companies and industries that want to acquire first-hand information and use it to improve their own products and services.
-In such a way, IoT businesses can additionally capitalize on selling facts, figures, trends, and insights provided by smart devices.
+IoT devices collect zettabytes of data that cannot be extracted in any other way, while also meeting the needs of end users and generating revenue for the manufacturer.
+This data is extremely valuable for third-party companies and industries looking to gain first-hand knowledge and use it to improve their own products and services.
+As a result, IoT companies can also profit from selling the facts, figures, trends, and insights provided by smart devices.

 IoT Data Selling Challenges